sharemind-sdk/auction-demo/README.md

 kinds, but for now you can mostly ignore that, because officially we offer only one protection domain kind: `shared3p`.

-We have the main entry point of the program and as people used to C, this is called `main`, however unlike C the arguments to the SecreC program are not given as parameters of `main`, but they can be obtained using the `argument(string)` function.
+The main entry point of the program is called `main` just like in C, however the arguments to the SecreC program are not given as parameters of `main`, but they can be obtained using the `argument(string)` function.

 At first we establish connection to the Redis server by using the `keydb_connect(string)` function.
 Note that the name *dbhost* must match the